Develop-X/AWS/AWS Certified Solutions Architect/02_Identity & Access Management.md

 ### IAM Features

   - **IAM is a global service**.
-It is not region specific
+It is not region specific, user is available globally

-  - **Root account** / god mode is the email address you use to sign up for AWS
+  - **Root account** / god mode is the email address you use to sign up for AWS, it has complete admin access
     * Use google authenticator app and scan the QR code
     * update the MFA code and assign MFA
     * Whenever you are doing anything inside IAM , the reigon is global and you are using the root account.

   - AWS recommends very limited usage of root account

+  - new users have NO permission when first created.

   - Setup MFA on root account.